Games

-From the Caribbean to the USA: the presidents' other trips
+From the Caribbean to the USA: the other presidential trips

 The governments of the Balearic Islands have maintained ties with Latin America since the stage of Gabriel Cañellas

-PalmaMarga Prohens' dances in the Dominican Republic have become the leitmotif of the latest parliamentary debates.
-The opposition does not forgive her the bachata class she took in mid-March during an institutional trip, during which she also met with the country's president, Luis Abinader.
+PalmMarga Prohens' dances in the Dominican Republic have become the leitmotif of the latest debates in the Parliament.
+The opposition does not forgive her the bachata class she gave in mid-March during an institutional trip, during which she also met with the country's president, Luis Abinader.
 There are no documented precedents of Balearic presidents joining in Caribbean dances, a gesture that Prohens defended as a sign of "respect" for the hosts.
-However, the archives do account for the intense relationship that the governments of the Islands have maintained with Latin America.
-From Gabriel Cañellas' visit to Puerto Rico in 1992 to Francesc Antich's six-hour dinner with Fidel Castro in 2000, the presidents' foreign agenda has been packed.
+But the archives do show the intense relationship that the governments of the Islands have maintained with Latin America.
+From Gabriel Cañellas' visit to Puerto Rico in 1992 to Francesc Antich's six-hour dinner with Fidel Castro in the year 2000, the presidents' foreign agenda has been busy.

 Cargando